timothyhay256/MikuMikuLoader/README.md

 # MikuMikuLoader
 ## A network-based modding platform for Project Sekai

+`This project is not affiliated with or endorsed by Sega, Colorful Palette, Craft Egg, Crypton Future Media, or Project Sekai.
+It does not modify the game client, and does not distribute or contain any proprietary game assets.
+All reverse engineering was performed for interoperability and educational purposes under fair use principles.`

 #### This is currently unfinished, and not usable!

 ## Roadmap